elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When the browser processes an HTML-document and comes across a &#8249;script&#8250; tag, it needs to execute before continuing building the DOM.
-That’s a precaution, as scripts may want to modify DOM, and even document.write into it, so DOMContentLoaded has to wait.
-So DOMContentLoaded happens after such scripts.
+  <div><strong>Interview Response:</strong> When the browser is processing an HTML page and encounters a &#8249;script&#8250; tag, it must execute it before continuing to create the DOM.
+This measure is a precaution since scripts may seek to change the DOM and even document.write into it, forcing DOMContentLoaded to wait.
+As a result, DOMContentLoaded occurs after such scripts.
     </div>
   </div>
 </details>